 Here below is the actual rocking of the plate:

 The blade is gently rocked sideways and it slowly "advances" on the plate, leaving behind a series of microdotted lines.
 The plate is then rotated by a few degrees and the process repeated so that after the many passes (I do 40 to 50 passes) required to complete the preparation the surface is completely rough and lines are no longer visible.

 The plate is now ready.
 Should it be inked and printed at this point it would result in a black rectangle.
 It is time to start scraping the lights out.

 I draw the image on the plate in pencil and start working on making the surface smoother in the areas that will be lighter.

 The lights are buildt slowly and the darks are carefully preserved.
 The scraping movements are short and sharp in details while longer strokes are used for larger areas.
-Scraping has to produce some thin dust as it has to effective remove a thin layer of metal at each stroke.
+Scraping produces some copper dust as it effectively removes a thin layer of metal at each stroke.

 Here below is an image of the print obtained from this plate, regrettably the photo does not convey how velvety the print looks on paper !

 Ilaria Rosselli Del Turco is an Italian painter living in London.